Our commitment to Sustainability

 Agriculture

 As farmers, we are environmental stewards of the land.
-The Oxford Food Group’s farming division nurtures the land by practicing restorative farming techniques to improve soil health and the overall agricultural ecosystem.
+The Oxford Food Group’s farming division strives to nurtures the land by practicing restorative farming techniques to improve soil health and the overall agricultural ecosystem.
 Our farming divisions, Bragg Lumber Co.
 (Canada) and Cherryfield Foods (Maine, USA), are the foundations of our organization.
-Our deep understanding of nature’s ecosystem services and regenerative agriculture practices guide our farming decisions.
+Our deep understanding of nature’s ecosystem services and regenerative agriculture practices inform our farming decisions.
 Some of the practices employed in our blueberry fields include planting tree rows for windbreaks, biodiversity buffers, and allowing native plants to fill in bare spots to increase biomass and improve soil health.
 During the fall season, we prune our harvested blueberry fields, returning nutrients to the soil to further build organic matter.
 An advantage of wild blueberry ecosystems is that fields are never tilled, consequently improving soil health and keeping soil carbon stored.
 In our carrot fields, we use crop rotations, cover crops, conservation tillage, biodiversity strips and wildflower pollinator fields, all benefiting our agricultural ecosystem.
-Our wild blueberry and carrot farming strategies are also steered by Integrated Pest Management and precision agriculture techniques to ensure the best crops and reduced environmental impact.
+Our wild blueberry and carrot farming strategies are also steered by Integrated Pest Management and precision agriculture techniques to support the best crops and reduced environmental impact.
 This includes using GPS technology to efficiently apply field treatments via prescription mapping.
 To continually improve our practices, we are highly involved in the agricultural community to learn and share knowledge and best practices.
-Our continuous investment in research has resulted in improved yields, reduced diseases, and the adoption of practices that benefit the environment and our bottom line.
-To build on our commitment to sustainability on the farm, Bragg Lumber's wild blueberry farming operation achieved Gold level performance against the Farm Sustainability Assessment (FSA) verification in December 2021.
-We were able to demonstrate that we use industry best practices and comply with local regulations to avoid and mitigate negative impacts on the environment, employees and local communities.
+Our continuous investment in research has resulted in improved yields, reduced diseases, and the adoption of practices that benefit our agroecosystem and our bottom line.

 Apiaries